 We love lemon flavored desserts like our Moist Lemon Cake Recipe, Lemon Mousse Recipe, and our Easy Lemon Curd Recipe that makes a great filling for cakes and cookies.

-- Line the pan with a piece of parchment paper leaving an overhang on two sides so you can easily lift out the cake after baking
+- Prepping the pan: Line the pan with a piece of parchment paper, leaving an overhang on two sides so you can easily lift out the cake after baking

-- For the best results make sure all your ingredients are at room temperature, this helps the cake bake more evenly
+- Ingredients: Make sure that the butter has room temperature and is soft.
+For the best results, I recommend having all your ingredients at room temperature, this helps the cake bake more evenly

-- For the best flavor use freshly squeezed lemon juice!
-Bottled lemon juice works too but I prefer the taste of fresh lemon juice
+- Lemon juice: For the best flavor, use freshly squeezed lemon juice!
+Bottled lemon juice works too, but I prefer the taste of fresh lemon juice.
+You need 3–4 lemons for this recipe.

-- Use a Microplane zester to grate the lemon peel.
+- Lemon peel: Use a Microplane zester to grate the lemon peel.

-- When you make the lemon glaze for this poppy seed bread don’t add too much liquid.
-You want the glaze to be nice and thick not runny.
+- Glaze: When you make the lemon glaze for this poppy seed bread, don’t add too much liquid.
+You want the glaze to be nice and thick, not runny.

 How to make Lemon Glaze for Pound Cake

 A lemon glaze adds even more lemon flavor to lemon cakes and breads.
-During baking flavors often mellow so to get a more intensive lemon flavor I like to brush my hot Lemon Bread with a syrup made from lemon juice and powdered sugar and then add a lemon glaze icing on top.
+During baking, flavors often mellow, so to get a more intensive lemon flavor I like to brush the still hot Lemon Bread with a syrup made from lemon juice and powdered sugar and then add a lemon glaze icing on top when the cake has cooled.

 You can use this Lemon Glaze for Cakes, Bundt Cakes, Cookies, and Loaves.